PacificBiosciences/FALCON/docs/quick_start.rst

     $ fc_run fc_run.cfg
     $ fc_unzip.py fc_unzip.cfg

-If you don't see any errors, you will have successfully assembled, unzipped, and polished a small test dataset.
+If you don't see any errors, you will have successfully assembled, unzipped a small test dataset.
 At this point you should be ready to confidently launch a larger genome assembly.